kbravi/acts_as_content_highlightable/README.md

 ```

 #### 3. Set your model as content_highlightable
-Add `acts_as_content_highlightable_on` to the model and choose the column that has the HTML content that you want to highlight.
+Add `acts_as_content_highlightable_on` to the model and choose the column (or columns) that has the HTML content that you want to highlight.

 ```
-Class Post < ApplicationRecord validates :summary, :presence => true acts_as_content_highlightable_on :summary
+Class Post < ApplicationRecord validates :summary, :content, :presence => true acts_as_content_highlightable_on [:summary, :content]
-  # summary is a column on Post model that stores HTML text content
+  # summary and content are columns on Post model that stores HTML text content
 end
 ```